 Three Bear Sled Dog Race in Land O’ Lakes

-Last Saturday, Sean and I drove north to watch the 39th Annual Three Bear Sled Dog Race in Land O’ Lakes, Wisconsin.
+Last Saturday, I drove north to watch the 39th Annual Three Bear Sled Dog Race in Land O’ Lakes, Wisconsin.
 Every year, the race occurs over two days with six dog, four dog, two dog, juniors and skijoring events.
 It was a fun way to spend a February afternoon and we really lucked out with the weather!
 The polar vortex left just in time so it was sunny and in the 20s!

 A little about Land O’ Lakes: it’s a super small town with just under 1,000 people and it’s right at the border of Michigan’s Upper Peninsula.
 There were snowmobilers literally everywhere and the roads are all lined with towering pine trees.
 It’s a classic Northwoods destination!